-Since January 26, 2018, produce farms designated as “large” (those with annual sales greater than $500,000 averaged over the previous three-year period) are expected to comply with the Produce Safety Rule.
-Currently, farms with $250,000 or more in annual sales (averaged over the previous three-year period) are expected to comply with the Produce Safety Rule.
-Farms with $25,000 to $250,000 in annual sales (averaged over the previous three-year period) will be required to comply beginning January 27, 2020.
-Farms with less than $25,000 in sales (averaged over the previous three-year period) or who grow produce only for personal consumption or limited distribution are exempt from the Produce Safety Rule.
+All farms with more than $25,000 in average annual produce sales (averaged over the previous three-year period) are required to comply with the Produce Safety Rule.
+Farms with less than $25,000 in average annual sales in produce (averaged over the previous three-year period) or who grow produce only for personal consumption or limited distribution are exempt from the Produce Safety Rule.

 Multiple rules exist within the federal Food Safety Modernization Act.
 The exact rule your farm falls under will vary depending the type of business you operate.
 To determine if your operation falls under the Produce Safety Rule, please see this flow chart.